mitchell-lng/mavericks-dashboard/README.md

     * Confirm successful actions (e.g. “Player added successfully”)
     * Show errors (e.g. “Failed to load rankings”)
     * Use a consistent design system
+* 📁 Upload / Add Player Data
+  * Data can be added via a form or by uploading a JSON file.
+  * The context manages the state of the uploaded data, ensuring:
+    * Immediate availability across components
+    * Easy access to player data for rendering and analysis

 ### Example Usage

 This example shows how both data and toasts from the useContext can be used.

+This context could eventually be used to replace the current mock data with real API calls, allowing for dynamic updates and real-time data fetching.
+This would enable quick updates and ensuring that users always have access to the most current information.

 ```tsx
 import { useData } from '../../../../hooks/DataContext'